Stock futures mostly higher on prospect of interest rates staying low

 FED TWEAKS STRATEGY IN NOD TO RECORD-LOW INTEREST RATES

-Shares retreated in Japan, with the Nikkei index losing 1.4% on news that Prime Minister Shinzo Abe planned to announce he would step down due to a chronic health problem, according to his political party.
+Shares retreated in Japan, with the Nikkei index losing 1.4% on news that Prime Minister Shinzo Abe planned to announce he would step down due to a chronic health problem.

 On Thursday, the S&P 500 ticked 0.2% higher, moving further into record territory and closing at 3,484.55.